 Facts about Spain

-Spain is situated in south western Europe.
+Spain is situated in southwestern Europe.
 It occupies the Iberian Peninsula and is bathed by the Mediterranean Sea, the Atlantic Ocean and the Cantabrian Sea.
 It also includes the Balearic Islands in the Mediterranean, the Canary Islands in the Atlantic and the cities of Ceuta and Melilla.
-Its total surface area is 504,788 sq. kms.
-Click here for maps of Spain
+Its total surface area is 504,788 sq. km.

 If you are a citizen of the European Union, Switzerland, Norway, Iceland, and Liechtenstein: all you need is your Identification Card, or a valid passport.
 Minors travelling with their ID card must have a document that shows parental authorisation.
 More about Spanish ID cards here